-VI.
-THE MUTATION PRINCIPLE.
-The core principle for tracing is the concept of mutation, and the tenet that separate property does not lose its character because it changes in form.
+- V. THE MUTATION PRINCIPLE.
+A concept at the core of the tracing process is the concept of mutation, and the tenet that separate property does not lose its character because it changes in form.
 Most of the issues regarding tracing techniques have to do with the way you follow the wealth as it changes form.
-Some advocate that you must precisely follow the flow of wealth as it mutates in form, and if you lose track of that precise flow then the separate wealth become community property.
-Texas courts have, in cases stretching over many years, reflected a different view: if they know the separate property is "in there somewhere," they have allowed different methods of showing where that wealth is, or how much that wealth is.

-A. ASSET EXCHANGE.
-In a sense, nearly all acquisitions (other than gift or inheritance) are asset exchange transactions, where one thing is swapped for another, or something is paid to purchase another thing, or where someone promises to pay something in the future in connection with buying something.
+People sometimes talk about tracing under the assumption that you must precisely follow the flow of wealth as it mutates in form, and if you lose track of that precise flow then the separate wealth become community property.
+Texas courts have, in cases stretching over many years, reflected a different view: if they know the separate property is "in there somewhere," they have allowed different methods of showing where that wealth is, or how much that wealth is. - A. ASSET EXCHANGE.
+In a sense, nearly all acquisitions (other than gift or inheritance) are asset-exchange transactions, where one thing is swapped for another, or something is paid to purchase another thing, or where someone promises to pay something in the future in connection with buying something.
 The same applies when your perspective is the asset sold.
 "Trading in" an automobile in connection with buying a new one is an asset exchange.
 But then so is a corporation transferring some or all of its assets to another entity in exchange for an ownership interest in the other entity.
-A distribution in redemption or liquidation of corporate stock is likewise a mutation.
+A distribution in redemption or liquidation of corporate stock is likewise a mutation. - B. ENTITY CHANGE.

-В. ENTITY CHANGE.
 Texas law now permits corporations to convert into partnerships, and partnerships to convert into corporations, and different entities to convert into limited liability companies, etc. This procedure replaced a more cumbersome process where a corporation was converted into a partnership by creating a new entity and merging the two, or by creating the new entity and then conveying all assets of the corporation to the partnership, with shareholders becoming partners in the partnership.
 It is valid to ask whether the character of a new business formed from an old business should depend upon the exact manner of converting the business from one form to another, or whether the concept of mutation should apply, regardless of the details.